quynhdinh/oj-x/REPORT.md

 Problem Management

-    Problem Creation: Problem setters must be able to create, edit, and delete programming problems.
+    Problem Creation: Problem setters must be able to create programming problems which are later to be reviewed.

     Problem Categorization: Problems must be categorized by difficulty, topic, and tags for easy navigation.